 and precautions as I suggested above in order to keep the deceiver

 out of your life and out of every spiritual transactions.

-when our lives were entirely under his (Satan's) control.
-We may
+was a time when our lives were entirely under his (Satan's) control.

-not think that this was the case but the apostle is very clear about
+We may not think that this was the case but the apostle is very

-it.
-A couple of apostolic letters bring attention to the nature
+clear about it.
+A couple of apostolic letters bring attention to

-of the unredeemed life, which includes each and every life before
+the nature of the unredeemed life, which includes each and every

 letter to Ephesus, Chapter 2, verses 2 and 3.
 "Wherein in time

 past ye walked according to the course of this world, according

 to the prince of the power of the air, the spirit that now worketh